-As the Steering Committee charged with securing Arizona’s commitment a new statewide deal to reduce Colorado River water use slogs on despite imminent shortage, Arizona faces incredible risk.
+Imminent shortage looms as the Steering Committee charged with securing Arizona’s commitment to a new statewide deal to reduce Colorado River water use slogs on.
+Through all of these negotiations, we cannot forget that Arizona faces incredible risk.
 Under current rules Arizona is exposed to bearing the brunt of Colorado River shortages, which could be catastrophic.
 In the event of extended drought, central Arizona could lose its entire Colorado River water supply in the next 5 years.

 The solution on the table, the Lower Basin Drought Contingency Plan (DCP), would engage California and Nevada to share the pain of reducing water use along with Arizona, and would trigger an agreement already in place with Mexico to conserve even more.
 (It’s important to remember that the U.S. – Mexico agreement adopted in 2017 that commits Mexico to more water conservation also commits the two countries to habitat restoration in the Colorado River Delta.)
 Moreover, under the DCP’s rules water users would conserve water more frequently, but in smaller volumes.
 The DCP is effectively an insurance policy that engages many to make relatively small cuts in water use so it’s less likely anyone (read: Arizona) is hit with catastrophic cuts.